 (At this point I would like to point out that Eve is not Adam's mother, but did take part in his creation which in one sense, does make her the mother of all living.)

 Analogies are never perfect when it comes to things divine, and in this case the limitation is that this imagery of the glove makes it seem like Jesus and Eve are objects being acted upon.
 That is not the case.
 This is meant to show the harmony, even fluidity of their doing the Father's will.
 I cannot, however, say in Eve's case that she is exercising full agency as she has not yet obtained knowledge regarding good versus evil at the point of The Creation.

 When Eve finally does obtain knowledge, it is through transgression and the protective barrier is essentially rent in twain by this.
 I show in the middle image the break in Eve and even Jesus Christ who must eventually take upon Him our sins.
 Absent here is God the Father who cannot be among man in this fallen state for reasons mentioned above.

 To recreate the protective barrier, Jesus Christ is born of woman and creates a cross-link (pun not intended, but boy does it work) which allows Adam and Eve to interact with God the Father again.

 If we zoom in, we see that Adam has a much closer connection to both Jesus Christ (represented in yellow) and God the Father (not shown under the arch) after The Fall.
 I posit that this is through the Melchizedek Priesthood.
-In order to complete the arch, Eve (represented in gray) now has this one area where she needs to work through her husband, Adam, only when he submits to the hand of God.
+In order to complete the arch, Eve (represented in purple) now has this one area where she needs to work through her husband, Adam, only when he submits to the hand of God.

 Thus we see how one mundane experience in life coupled with some faith can lead to all sorts of thoughts and insights in the temple.
 I'm very excited to go back and ponder on this some more, and feel compelled to again remind any and all readers that this is the gospel according to Monique.
+You do you.